How Install Kubernetes on Ubuntu 24.04 (Step-by-Step Guide)

-In this blog post, we will explain how to install Kubernetes on Ubuntu 24.04 step-by-step using Kubeadm.
+In this guide, we will explain how to install Kubernetes on Ubuntu 24.04 step-by-step using Kubeadm.

 Kubernetes (k8s) is a free and open-source container orchestration tool that allows automating deployment, scaling and management of container-based applications.